10 Ways To Detox Your Home To Reduce Toxicity And Lower Your Risk Of Disease

 9. Avoid Toxic Kitchenware

-When it comes to cooking and storing food, there are lots of hidden dangers.
-Plastic containers, for starters, usually contain BPA, so it is best to avoid them.
+When it comes to cooking and storing food, there are many hidden dangers.
+Plastic containers usually contain BPA, so it is best to avoid them.
 Freezing stuff in plastic bags is just as bad.
-Instead of using plastic, opt for glass-lock containers, mason jars, or other glass containers to store your food in.
+Instead, choose glass-lock containers, mason jars, or other glass containers to store your food in.

-Out of over 30 commonly used lawn chemicals, 19 of them have been shown to cause cancer, with another 15 known to cause nervous system poisoning (7).
-Also, the herbicides and pesticides used on gardens eliminate beneficial insects and bacteria that actually help control the pests sprayed for in the first place.
+Out of over 30 commonly-used lawn chemicals, 19 have been shown to cause cancer, with another 15 known to cause nervous system poisoning (6).
+Also, the herbicides and pesticides used in gardens eliminate beneficial insects and bacteria that actually help control the pests sprayed for in the first place.

 Instead of using toxic herbicides and pesticides, replace them with non-toxic ones.
 Vinegar works as a great herbicide, and pulling out weeds by hand is just as good of an option.
-You can also roll out landscape fabric if you’re wanting to prevent garden weeds, or use mulch, which eliminates light that weeds need to grow.
+You can also roll out landscape fabric or use mulch if you want to prevent garden weeds.

 Original Post written by Carly Fraser, Live Love Fruit